f5devcentral/terraform-bigip-consul-sync-event/README.md

 # BIG-IP Application Consul-Terraform-Sync with Service Events Module

+This is module which combines multiple resources, it combines the FAST te mplate deployment and BIG-IP event service discovery of pools together.
+Assumption is you have BIG-IP already deployed and now you want to use Consul_terraform_sync for automation.
 This terraform module leverages consul-terraform-sync to create and update application services on BIG-IP based on registered services within Consul.
 Please open github issues with feature requests or bugs for further advancement.

 Please find more information about setting up your environment with **Consul Network Infrastructure Automation (NIA)** within its [Documentation Page](https://www.consul.io/docs/nia/tasks).